 The Last Green Valley National Heritage Corridor

-On a drive from Washington DC, to Boston, Massachusetts, you will see lots of building and town.
-That is unit you get into the northeast corner of Connecticut.
-This area is known as the Last Green Valley National Heritage Corridor.
+On a drive from Washington DC, to Boston, Massachusetts, you will see lots of buildings and towns.
+That is until you get into the northeast corner of Connecticut.
+This area is known as The Last Green Valley National Heritage Corridor.
 This 1,100 square mile area is 77% rolling New England upland intermixed with coastal forests.
 Much of the area is split between farmland, state forests and a wildlife sanctuary.
-The regions has the darkest skies between Boston and DC making for decent star gazing.
+The region has the darkest skies between Boston and DC making for decent star gazing.

 The Last Green Valley National Heritage Corridor was created in the 1980s to help stem the over the development of the land.
 Today the area includes sites such as the Edward Waldo House, Clara Barton Birthplace Museum, and the Connecticut Eastern Railroad Museum.